What is Project Finance: Certification, Courses, Career, Salary, Admission & Fees

 Have you ever wondered how massive infrastructure projects like renewable energy plants, smart cities, or highways get funded?

-The answer lies in project finance—a special method of financing that enables large, capital-intensive projects to be funded based on the future cash flows they are expected to generate rather than relying on the balance sheets of the companies or sponsors behind them.
+The answer is in project finance which is a special method of financing that enables large projects to be funded based on the future cash flows they are expected to generate rather than relying on the balance sheets of the companies or sponsors behind them.
 In traditional financing, lenders focus on the company's financial position and creditworthiness when advancing funds.
 Project finance, however, shifts focus towards the project itself.
-The writeup will talk about project finance, what it entails, types and other important information.
+The writeup will talk about project finance, types and other important information.

 Project Finance